Houston, Texas

 It’s A Rocket Ship (And a Relatively Cheap Ride)

-For many from the Great White North the idea of year round sun sounds awesome.
-It is critical to know ahead of time though that not only does Houston get HOT, the fact that it is surrounded by water and low-lying flood-lands means it gets HUMID.
+Speaking of hot cities -- for many from the Great White North the idea of year-round sun sounds awesome.
+It is critical to know ahead of time though that not only does Houston get HOT, but the fact that it is surrounded by water and low-lying floodlands means it gets HUMID.

 Houston is one of the most diverse cities in the country and this diversity drives a cultural experience unlike many other cities in the country or the world.
 Inside the 610 loop, which is the “center” of Houston is an incredible concentration of museums, theaters (the cultural kind), art galleries, and a stunning collection of amazing restaurants with food from all over the world.
 Outside the 610 are more mellow neighborhoods, and then an incredible spread of suburbs that comprise a metroplex that is 15% larger than the entire state of New Jersey.